MarioDelunardo/tuxemongame/README.md

  Hello.
 Welcome to Tuxemon Game project.

- This game was develop to be a Final Project of the Code in Place.
+ This game was develop to be a Final Project of Code in Place.
  So it has no commercial purpose or anything like that.
-Just for learn and fun.
+Just for learn more about python programming and have fun.
- In future implementation i want to make a graphic environment to make it more playable using Pygame.
+ The next step for future implementation is to make a graphic environment using Pygame.

- Many thanks to all the people who make this Python course possible.
+ Many thanks to all the people who made this Python course possible.

  There is a project already in progress with Tuxemon theme.
 Make sure to check it out: https://tuxemon.org/